Kendall Hart

 Kendall Hart is a fictional character from All My Children, an American soap opera on the ABC network.
-The character was portrayed by Sarah Michelle Gellar from February 24, 1993, to July 3, 1995, and by Alicia Minshew from January 2002 until the show's series finale on September 23, 2011.
+The character was portrayed by Sarah Michelle Gellar from March 11, 1993, to July 3, 1995, and by Alicia Minshew from January 2002 until the show's series finale on September 23, 2011.
 On March 7, 2013, it was announced that Minshew would guest star on the Prospect Park's continuation of All My Children.
 She appeared on the second July 8 episode.

 Kendall is the daughter of Erica Kane, a child conceived when Erica was raped on the night of her 14th birthday by movie matinee idol Richard Fields.
 Emerging as one of daytime television's most popular and layered characters, Kendall was originally written as a complex villain, described as a "complicated bad girl" and "the scheming daughter of the biggest schemer of them all, Erica Kane," but was later reformed.
 The writers scripted her as a heroine, while keeping devious aspects of the character intact.

 Background

 Rapid aging

 Kendall has been the subject of Soap Opera Rapid Aging Syndrome (SORAS), which caused the show's producers to "de-SORAS" her mother, Erica Kane, portrayed by Susan Lucci.
 Lucci says that Erica was 15 when the show began in 1970.
 "I love playing her.
 I enjoyed playing her when she was a 15-year-old high school girl, the naughty girl in town, and I enjoy playing her now, when she's still the naughty girl, but she's broadened her area of operation to include the entire world," said Lucci.
 Erica being 15 in 1970 placed her birth year at 1955.

 When Kendall first appears on the show in 1993, she is 16 years old, portrayed by a then 16-year-old (or 15-year-old) Sarah Michelle Gellar.
 This was despite the fact that Kendall was conceived when Erica was raped at the age of 14 before the show began in 1970 (23 years earlier).
 Fans protested the age differences due to the changes making Erica and Kendall too young compared to Erica's original 1955 birth year.
 In response to this, the show's producers rapidly aged Kendall to 23, which moved Erica's birth year one year forward to 1956.

 When Minshew took over the role in 2002, the character's birth year was changed to 1976; Erica's birth year was subsequently pushed even later than where it was before, to 1962.
-Though Kendall's birthdate was changed to September 25, 1970, in 1993 as a result of SORAS, her birthdate was revised to September 25, 1976, in 2002, closer to her intended birthdate when she first appeared as a 16-year-old girl on February 24, 1993.
+Though Kendall's birthdate was changed to September 25, 1970, in 1993 as a result of SORAS, her birthdate was revised to September 25, 1976, in 2002, closer to her intended birthdate when she first appeared as a 16-year-old girl.